Matbe34/lankir/README.md

 ## 💻 Command Line Interface (CLI)

-PDF Editor Pro includes a powerful CLI built with Cobra and slog.
+PDF App includes a powerful CLI built with Cobra and slog.
 The same binary works as both GUI and CLI:

 - **Run without arguments**: Launches the GUI
 - **Run with arguments**: Executes CLI commands